What Is Hydro Jetting and How Does It Work?

 What is hydro jetting and is it worth it?

-Hydro jetting is a professional drain cleaning method that uses high-pressure water (1,500–8,000 PSI) to scour pipe walls and flush out blockages.
+Hydro jetting is a professional drain cleaning method that uses high-pressure water (up to about 4,000 PSI for typical residential work) to scour pipe walls and flush out blockages.
 It's worth it for homeowners dealing with recurring clogs, grease buildup, tree root intrusions, or any slow drain that snaking hasn't permanently resolved.
-The results typically last 1–4 years, making it more cost-effective than repeated snaking visits.
+Because results typically last 2 to 4 years, it's often more cost-effective than repeated snaking visits.

-How much does hydro jetting a sewer line cost?
+How much does hydro jetting a sewer line cost in 2026?

 Is hydro jetting safe for older pipes?